The Carmi Lab

-The goal of our lab is to provide a detailed understanding of the mechanisms, signals and molecular pathways which regulate and control the discrimination between self and non-self, and thereby give rise to cytotoxic T cell immunity specifically directed against tumor targets.
+The goal of our lab is to provide a detailed understanding of the mechanisms, which regulate and control the discrimination between self and non-self, and thereby give rise to cytotoxic T cell immunity specifically directed against tumor targets.
 The ultimate goals of our research are embodied in the following specific aims:

-A more complete understanding of the means by which DC and T cells communicate to initiate antigen-restricted tumor immunity, and the molecular mechanisms which regulate these processes, will provide a roadmap for designing novel cancer immunotherapies with greater potency.
+A more complete understanding of the means by which DC and T cells communicate to initiate antigen-restricted tumor immunity, will provide a roadmap for designing novel cancer immunotherapies with greater potency.

 The Department of Pathology

 School of Medicine, Tel-Aviv University, P.O.
 Box 39040, Tel Aviv 6997801, Israel